dexter21767/beamup-logger/Readme.md

   `-p, --port` - int - local server port for fallback server

+### Note:

+You can use `--` to indicate the end of the options, and any remaining arguments will be used without being interpreted.

 ## Commands:

   execute <executable <string>> <argument <string>>  usage "cli execute node server.js"